fandm-college/rcs.github.io/cluster/job_scripts.md

 Currently the cluster has:

-- 37 nodes
+- 38 nodes
-  - 1 of these nodes is the GPU node and should only be used for software that requires a GPU
+  - 2 of these nodes is the GPU node and should only be used for software that requires a GPU
 - Each node (including the GPU node) has
   - 40 CPUs
   - 192 GB memory
-- GPU node has 4 GPUs
+- GPU nodes ha4 4 GPUs

 Again any single job should never use all of any of these resources.
 But just for clarity the computational upper limits specified as sbatch directives are as follows:

-- `#SBATCH --nodes` cannot exceed 28 (effectively 28 since the GPU node should ony be used for GPU based software)
+- `#SBATCH --nodes` cannot exceed 36 (effectively 36 since the GPU nodes should ony be used for GPU based software)
 - `#SBACTH --ntasks`
   - cannot not exceed 1120 if you do not also specify `#SBATCH --nodes`
   - if you do specify `#SBATCH --nodes` then the number of tasks divided by the number of nodes cannot exceed 40